Union Station-L'Enfant Plaza Line: Changes

 Staff is currently reviewing the public input and expects to present recommendations on the proposed bus service changes to the Board of Directors next month.
 All feedback provided during the public comment period is provided to the Board for consideration prior to making their decision.
 Any service changes, including when those changes would take effect, will be determined by the Board.

 During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, weekend service was suspended.

-On August 23, 2020, all route 74 service was extended back to Buzzard Point via its 2012 routing/former route 71 routing serving Audi Field.
+On August 23, 2020, all weekend Route 74 service was restored and the route extended back to Buzzard Point via its 2012 routing/former route 71 Routing serving Audi Field.
 Service was also cut only operating every 30 minutes between 6:30 am to 10:30 pm daily.

-In February 2021 during the FY2022 budget, WMATA proposed to eliminate the route if they do not get any federal funding.
+In February 2021 during the FY2022 budget, WMATA proposed to eliminate the route if they do not get any federal funding in the second half of the fiscal year beginning in June 2022.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all Route 74 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.